dominicdoty/sshd_daily_update/README.md

 # sshd_daily_update
-A simple script that parses the auth &amp; fail2ban logs for emailing to an admin every morning.
+A simple script that parses the auth log, fail2ban log, and runs rkhunter for emailing to an admin every morning.

 It provides analysis of the previous day's traffic, with output like this:
 ```
 Analyzing logs from May 28 00:00:01 to May 28 23:59:59